kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 <img src="/img/shadow-root.png" class="imgBorderMaxWidth" alt="The shadow host in the shadow root">

 But there's a problem: Bootstrap styles that are applied to certain elements inside of `<template>` are being ignored.
-Anything class names containing the word `panel` or `btn` should have well-recognozed Bootstrap styles, especially the buttons.
+Anything class names containing the word `panel` or `btn` should have well-recognized Bootstrap styles, especially the buttons.

 <img src="/img/pageScreenshot.jpg" class="imgBorderMaxWidth" alt="homepage screenshot with no Bootstrap styling">

 This is happening because, as mentioned above, the code inside `<template>` can't communicate with any outside code and, technically speaking, `<template>` is in the Shadow DOM.
-So neither of the page's three stylesheets (`normalize.min.css`, `bootstrap.min.css` and `styles.css`) can effect the the template's layout.
+So none of the page's three stylesheets (`normalize.min.css`, `bootstrap.min.css` and `styles.css`) can affect the template's layout.
 And for now, adding stylesheets to template using `<link>` isn't allowed.

 ### Import the styles